 When an email bounces, the recipient's server sends a message back to Keap that describes the reason for the bounce.

 A hard bounce is recorded when an email message is considered permanently undeliverable.
 The email system will not try to deliver the email again.
 Hard bounce email addresses are automatically disabled.
 The system will not allow you to send any automated email to these accounts.
-You can contact the person directly to request a valid email address.
+This can be due to the email address not existing, your mail is being rejected due issues with the authentication of you mail, or the mail is being blocked due to content/reputation related issues.
+You will also see a Hard Bounce if the email address is on the Restricted sending list.
+Your sender reputation can be affected by too many invalid hard bounces.

 - Mailbox Full: The recipient's email box is too full.
 There is no room for the message.
 Most of the time this is related to improper maintenance, but it could mean that the recipient no longer actively uses the email account even though it still exists.